BunsDev/DiD-ceptor-tech/packages/hardhat/contracts/readme.md

 1. [Character Generator](Characters/CharacterGen.sol) - A contract that generates a character for a user in the game world.
 The character is generated with abilities, class, name, alignment, and background.
 Each character has its own unique attributes.
 Currently it uses VRF2.5, and provides a reroll (4d4 drop lowest) as well as a swap scores.
 It refers to the classes, backgrounds, and names contracts.
 These contracts will have their own Chainlink Functions call to GPT if the user rolls a length+1, it calls that function and triggers the Chainlink Functions call through the gateway, the prompt being to take the existing information about the character and the D&D 5e open source rules for homebrewing a name, class, or background.
 That's after the Auction House.

 1. [GamesToken ERC20](GamesToken.sol) - A contract that is an ERC20 token that is used to pay for the creation of a world, and to pay for the creation of a game.
 Also can be spent to buy a random character from the portal.
+The OZ Access Control and Chainlink Price Feeds in the GamesDAOv3 is what lets us control who buys this token and for how much.

+- Polygon Amoy 0xB8E927a25b2ab5d85ff79698cE11F2872d6Faf6b
+- Ethereum Sepolia
+- Scroll
+- zkSync

-1. [TokenShop](TokenShop.sol) - A contract that has a ledger of allowed players, gamemasters, and tracks + mints the ERC20 Games Token for Chainlink Price Feeds = $20 USD (or $0.02 for testing).
-It also allows a gamemaster to propose a new price for the token, and all allowed players and gamemasters to vote on the price. if you are a player and gamemaster, you get 2 votes!
+1. [GamesDAOv3](GamesDAOv3.sol) - Inspired by TokenShop from the Bootcamp.
+A contract that has a ledger of allowed players, gamemasters, and tracks + mints the ERC20 Games Token for Chainlink Price Feeds = $20 USD (or two cents, $0.02, for testing).
+It also allows a gamemaster to propose a new price for the token, and all allowed players and gamemasters to vote on the price. if you are a player and gamemaster, you get 2 votes, i hope!

+- Polygon Amoy 0x2aad5711Dfb60B8d8e4A5F6AF882a3275e814af6
+- Ethereum Sepolia
+- Scroll
+- zkSync

 ### Random notes

+1. Is this finished?
+No, tons left to do including connecting all the contracts together and adding the Ceptor Auction with automation.

 1. Is the World Generator deploying a World contract?
 Yes.
 Is the World contract tracking all its games, or deploying each game as its own contract which tracks the sessions.
 Verifiable Truth.